51+ SaaS Statistics For 2026: Market Growth, Funding & Trends

 On average, businesses in the U.S. allocate about $20,000 annually for SaaS services.
 In contrast, UK companies typically spend roughly $17,500.
 A study revealed that French companies have an average outlay of about $15,400.

 Following closely, Africa’s software and cloud services sector is growing at a rate of 25% annually, making it the second-fastest after Latin America.
+For sales teams, this represents untapped opportunities in emerging markets like Brazil and Mexico.

 SaaS Funding Stats

-Venture capital increasingly favors SaaS, with nearly half its global funds directed towards these firms.
-Interestingly, 90% of the funds allocated to SaaS are invested in business-to-business companies.
-Check out our list of recently funded B2B SaaS startups for the latest ones.
+Venture capital increasingly favors SaaS, with nearly half its global funds directed towards these firms according to Dealroom.
+Interestingly, 90% of the funds allocated to software companies are invested in business-to-business companies.

-16. Average SaaS Startup in Europe Raised €2.2 Million in 2022 in Funding
+16. Average Software Startup in Europe Raised €2.2 Million in 2022 in Funding

-17. European SaaS Investment Tripled in 2021
+17. European Software Investment Tripled in 2021

 20. Funding for SaaS Companies Hit a Record $90 Billion in 2021

 Machine learning is another innovation made possible through AI, which is changing how platforms operate and serve their users.
-By understanding and adapting to the habits and preferences of customers, SaaS companies are making their offerings more user-friendly.
+By understanding and adapting to the habits and preferences of customers, software companies are making their offerings more user-friendly.

 Additionally, the ability to sift through vast amounts of relevant data gives companies a unique edge to fine-tune their market presence.